CASAschools/casa_schools_app/text/about_text.md

 <p><br> <span style="font-size:22px;"><b>How to get started!</b></span>
 <br>
 <span style="color:black;font-size:19px">
-1. <u>Find Your School:</u> Search or type your City, School District, and School Name in the drop down menus below.<br>
+1. <u>Find your school:</u> Search or type your City, School District, and School Name in the drop down menus below.<br>
-2. <u>View your school's Hazard Summary Score:</u> Your school's five hazard risk is shown on a scale of 0 to 5.<br>
+2. <u>View your school's hazard summary:</u> Your school's risk for each hazard is shown on a scale of 0 to 5.<br>
 3. <u>Explore more:</u> Head on over to "Explore Your Hazards" and learn more about the hazards your school may be at risk for.

 </span>